lyft/discovery/README.md

   * service
     * *(required, string)* service name.
   * service_repo_name
-    * *(required, string)* service repo, used for selecting hosts based on the service_repo.
+    * *(required, string)* service repo, used for selecting hosts based on the service_repo (can be empty if not set).
   * tags
     * *(required, object)* see tags [here](#tags-json).
 * service
   * *(required, string)* service name.

 ### GET /v1/registration/repo/:service_repo_name
-Returns list of hosts for `:service_repo_name` (query based on secondary index, for example, DynamoDB GSI).
+Returns list of non expired hosts for `:service_repo_name` (query based on secondary index, for example, DynamoDB GSI).
 Format is the same as [query based on service](#get-v1registrationservice).

 ### POST /v1/registration/:service
 Registers a host with a service.
+Response body does not contain any data.

 * service
   * *(required, string)* Service for which operation is performed.